José Pirela

-José Manuel Pirela (born November 21, 1989) is a Venezuelan professional baseball second baseman and outfielder for the Samsung Lions of the KBO League.
-He has played in Major League Baseball (MLB) for the New York Yankees, San Diego Padres and Philadelphia Phillies, and in Nippon Professional Baseball (NPB) for the Hiroshima Toyo Carp.
-He made his major league debut in 2014.
+José Manuel Pirela (born November 21, 1989) is a Venezuelan professional baseball second baseman and outfielder for the Diablos Rojos del México of the Mexican League.
+He has previously played in Major League Baseball (MLB) for the New York Yankees, San Diego Padres, and Philadelphia Phillies.
+He has also played in Nippon Professional Baseball (NPB) for the Hiroshima Toyo Carp and in the KBO League for the Samsung Lions.

 Early life

 Pirela was born in Valera, Trujillo, Venezuela.